 INTRODUCTION

-IALA recognises that the increased shipping activity and new technological advances may result in dangers to navigation that become mobile.
-Therefore, it has developed this guideline for national members and other authorities on the marking of moving hazards via Mobile AtoN (MAtoN), taking into account existing IALA guidance.
+IALA recognise the necessity to mark moving hazards to navigation and have developed these guidelines to aid national members and other competent authorities when considering the use of Mobile Aids to Navigation (MAtoN).
+Consideration has been given to requirements under the Nairobi Wreck Convention Act, Colregs, Other IALA guidelines and future technological advancements.
+This guidance is developed to aid competent authorities in considering the most appropriate means of marking a moving, or drifting, hazard to navigation using a MAtoN.

-Scope
+.Scope

 This guideline should define what a MAtoN is, as well as guide National members and Authorities in the instances where it can be used, whose responsibility is it to use it, how can drifting and guided hazards be marked, and other pertinent guidance.
 While this guideline is not intended to cover all aspects and uses of MAtoN, it is intended to provide useful information, benefits, criteria for application and examples.